Over two hundred varieties of pumpkins sorted into three catergories

 Lumina

-Interesting Varieties of Pumpkins
+Interesting Types of Pumpkins

 Miniature Pumpkins – Often called Jack B. Little Pumpkins (a specific variety).
 They are also abbreviated as “JBL”.
 Miniature pumpkins are fun to grow and decorate with.
+It puts a smile on people’s faces whenever they see these cute little guys in Fall decorations.

 White Pumpkins are relatively new on the scene.
+These strikingly attractive pumpkins have a very hard shell, too.